MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-types-and-layouts.md

 The groups of fields and page parts making up a page are rendered when the user opens the page.

-Dependent on the size of the available screen real estate, e.g. in the browser window on a desktop computer, [!INCLUDE[prodshort](includes/prodshort.md)] sizes the sections automatically to make the most of the space.
+Dependent on the size of the available screen real estate, for example, in the browser window on a desktop computer, [!INCLUDE[prodshort](includes/prodshort.md)] sizes the sections automatically to make the most of the space.

 There are three different ways a section's size are determined.